Detailed analysis of excited state systematics in a lattice QCD calculation of $g_A$: Observations and Conclusions

 \textbf{Data availability:} The computations were performed utilizing \texttt{LaLiBe}~\cite{lalibe} which utilizes the \texttt{Chroma} software suite~\cite{Edwards:2004sx} with \texttt{QUDA} solvers~\cite{Clark:2009wm,Babich:2011np} and HDF5~\cite{hdf5} for I/O~\cite{Kurth:2015mqa}.
 They were efficiently managed with \texttt{METAQ}~\cite{Berkowitz:2017vcp,Berkowitz:2017xna} and status of tasks logged with EspressoDB~\cite{Chang:2019khk}.
 The final extrapolation analysis utilized \texttt{gvar}~\cite{gvar} and \texttt{lsqfit}~\cite{lsqfit}.
 The analysis and data for this work can be found at \url{https://github.com/callat-qcd/project_fh_vs_3pt}.

-\acknowledgments We thank O.~B\"ar, R.~Brice\~no, M.~Hansen and A.~Jackura for enlightening conversations and correspondence.
+\acknowledgments We thank O.~B\"ar, R.~Brice\~no, R.~Gupta, M.~Hansen and A.~Jackura for enlightening conversations and correspondence.
 We thank B.~H\"{o}rz for help cross-checking the three-point code in LaLiBe and generating some of the results.
 We thank the MILC Collaboration for use of their HISQ gauge ensembles.

 Computing time for this work was provided through the Innovative and Novel Computational Impact on Theory and Experiment (INCITE) program and the LLNL Multiprogrammatic and Institutional Computing program for Grand Challenge allocations on the LLNL supercomputers.
-This research utilized the NVIDIA GPU-accelerated Summit supercomputer at Oak Ridge Leadership Computing Facility at the Oak Ridge National Laboratory, which is supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC05-00OR22725 as well as the Lassen supercomputer at Lawrence Livermore National Laboratory.
+This research utilized the NVIDIA GPU-accelerated Summit supercomputer at Oak Ridge Leadership Computing Facility at the Oak Ridge National Laboratory, which is supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC05-00OR22725 as well as the Lassen supercomputer at Lawrence Livermore National Laboratory, which is operated by the National Nuclear Security Administration of the U.S. Department of Energy under Contract No. DE-AC52-07NA27344.

 This work was supported in part by the Berkeley Physics International Education Program (JH), the Berkeley Laboratory Undergraduate Research Program (IC); the NVIDIA Corporation (MAC), the Alexander von Humboldt Foundation through a Feodor Lynen Research Fellowship (CK), the U.S. Department of Energy, Office of Science, Office of Nuclear Physics under Award Numbers DE-AC02-05CH11231 (CCC, CK, AWL), DE-AC52-07NA27344 (DAB, DH, ASG, PV), DE-FG02-93ER-40762 (EB), DE-AC05-06OR23177 (CJM); DE-SC00046548 (ASM); the DOE Early Career Award Program (AWL), and the U.K. Science and Technology Facilities Council grants ST/S005781/1 and ST/T000945/1 (CB);